 The following presents the standardized measure of discounted future net cash flows related to our proved oil and natural gas reserves together with changes therein, as defined by the FASB.
-Future cash inflows represent expected revenues from production of period-end quantities of proved reserves based on the unweighted average of first-day-of-the-month commodity prices for the year ended December 31, 2009 and period-end commodity prices for the years ended December 31, 2008 and 2007.
+Future cash inflows represent expected revenues from production of period-end quantities of proved reserves based on the unweighted average of first-day-of-the-month commodity prices for the year ended December 31, 2009 and period-end commodity prices for the years ended December 31, 2009 and period-end commodity prices for the years ended December 31, 2009 and 2007.
 The unweighted average of first-day-of-the-month commodity prices over the period January 2009 through December 2009 adjusted by lease for quality, transportation fees, energy content and regional price differentials related to proved reserves of natural gas approximated \$3.80 per Mcf and for oil and natural gas liquids approximated \$53.91 per barrel at December 31, 2009.
-At December 31, 2008 and 2007, the end-of-period prices adjusted by lease for quality, transportation fees, energy content and regional price differentials related to proved reserves of natural gas approximated \$6.17 and \$6.88 per Mcf, respectively, and for oil and natural gas liquids approximated \$37.71 and \$87.22 per barrel, respectively.
+At December 31, 2008 and 2007, the end-of-period prices adjusted by lease for quality, transportation fees, W&T OFFSHORE, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

+energy content and regional price differentials related to proved reserves of natural gas approximated \$6.17 and \$6.88 per Mcf, respectively, and for oil and natural gas liquids approximated \$37.71 and \$87.22 per barrel, respectively.
 Future production and development costs are based on costs in effect at the end of each of the respective years with no escalations.
 Estimated future net cash flows, net of future income taxes, have been discounted to their present values based on a 10% annual discount rate.